jahnavin6/jahnavin6/README.md

 - 👋 Hi, I’m Jahnavi N, @jahnavin6
-- 👀 I love to talk about Machine Learning, Automation and related topics
+- 👀 I love to talk about Machine Learning, Data Science, Visualizations, Automation, and related topics.
-- 🌱 I’m currently learning NLP and it's usage in real-life
+- 🌱 I’m currently learning:
+   - AI tools and their usage in real-life
+   - Kubernetes
+   - Cloud
 - 💞️ Full-time employee at AMD, CA, USA
 - 📫 How to reach me - Shoot me an email to njahnavi6@gmail.com